The Ray-Way Tarp kit

 A Tarp is more Reliable in good Weather or bad

 In the wilds for weeks at a time, I depend on my shelter.
 I don't want to risk a tent pole buckling in strong wind, which would render the tent immediately unserviceable.
-My tarp has no poles, so the risks of a shelter failure are much reduced.
-Instead I use trees or stout support sticks found naturally in the forest.
-In the same light, I don't have to carry those tent poles all day when hiking or biking.
+My tarp has no poles, so the chances of failure are much reduced.
+Instead, I support my tarp with trees, or stout sticks found naturally in the forest.
+In the same light, I don't have to carry tent poles all day when hiking or biking.

 A Ray-Way Tarp is Stronger than a Tent

 I have camped in winds so strong they might have flattened just about any backpacking tent.
-But in such conditions I simply pitch my tarps low lying, to reduce the effects of the wind.
-So in effect, the lower I pitch the tarp, the stronger it becomes.
+But in such conditions I simply pitch my tarps low lying.
+This greatly reduces the effects of the wind.
+So in effect, the lower I pitch the tarp, the more streamlined and stronger it becomes.

 The Tarp is much more Economical

 A Ray-Way tarp is more economical than a tent.
-Yet despite its low cost, the tarp is surprisingly durable.
-So durable, in fact, that it lasts for many years of hard use.
-The durability is important to me because my outings tend to be hard on gear - mainly due to the boisterous weather and rugged alpine terrain.
+Yet despite its modest cost, the tarp is surprisingly durable.
+So durable, in fact, that it can last for many years of hard use.
+The durability is important to me because my outings tend to be hard on gear - mainly due to the boisterous weather and rugged terrain.